 It was time to get back to my usual college routine.
 I had to give a sizable amount of feedback to my peers throughout the week and for multiple classes, so I felt compelled to use the word great a lot.
 I also caught myself utilizing the words involved, associated, and which ad nauseam; this implementation was due to analyses and explanations I produced throughout the week for my work on my blog (this ongoing post and a new one) and an essay I had to write out.
 Lastly, I realized during this week that I kept making note of the word excessively, which I predict was due to the fact that I wanted to prove to myself that I know the difference between it and extensively, which for some reason, I was prone to messing up in the past.
 Here is to improvement (and basic lexicon), my friends!

-* Please note that I started to italicize my listed words in my analyses on April 14, 2017*
+* Please note that I started to italicize the listed words in my analyses on April 14, 2017*

 Week of April 14, 2017:

 - Important (3)